 - 2 tsp sugar

-- Pour the cashew milk, 3 tbsp sugar, 2 tbsp coconut oil and the scraped out part of a vanilla pod into a small saucepan.
+- Pour the almond milk, 3 tbsp sugar, 1 tbsp coconut oil and the scraped out part of a vanilla pod into a small saucepan.
 If you want you can put the vanilla pod in there as well for extra flavour.
-Heat the mixture gently until all is combined evenly, take the vanilla pod if you added it and let it cool down to room temperature.
+Heat the mixture gently until all is combined evenly, take the vanilla pod out if you added it and let it cool down to room temperature.

 - To prepare the yeast, add 4 tbsp of water and 1 tsp sugar.
 Mix well and let it rest until it's slightly foamy - usually around 5 minutes, it should be ready by the time the milk mixture has cooled down.

 - Pour all dough ingredients in to a mixing bowl and knead well, add just enough extra flour until it stops being sticky.
 The dough should be really soft and bounce back when lightly poked.
 Form a ball out of the dough, dust it with some flour and cover it with a cloth.
 Let it rest for 1.5 hours in a warm place.
 It should at least double in size.

 - Place the walnuts, cocoa powder and sugar in, a food processor and pulse for a few seconds until all is evenly combined and resembles fine, dark sand.
 Pour the mixture into a bowl and add the milk.
 Mix it in by hand.
 Resist the urge to pout the milk into the food processor you will end up with a large dough like lump that is impossible to spread.

 - Once the dough has risen make sure you have a large surface to work on.
 I usually use the dining table for rolling out the dough.
 Dust the table lightly with flour and place the dough into the center.
 Gently roll it out into a huge circle with about 1m (40inch) in diameter.
 It should be as thin as possible.
 Make sure that it does not stick to the table.
 Add a little bit of flour if necessary but use it sparingly.